Tetrakistfs/Project_trivia/README.md

 bugs in the program:
-jump to our home page after finishing of quiz checkpoints after 5 questions the loop in the home.c is not working properly
+jump to our home page after finishing of quiz checkpoints after 5 questions

 features to be added: